Demographics of Mexico: Arab Mexicans

 An Arab Mexican is a Mexican citizen of Arabic-speaking origin who can be of various ancestral origins.
 The vast majority of Mexico's 1.1 million Arabs are from either Lebanese, Syrian, Iraqi, or Palestinian background.
+Immigration of Arabs in Mexico has influenced Mexican culture, in particular food, where they have introduced Kibbeh, Tabbouleh and even created recipes such as Tacos Árabes.
+By 1765, Dates, which originated from the Middle East, were introduced into Mexico by the Spaniards.
+The fusion between Arab and Mexican food has highly influenced the Yucatecan cuisine.